Birdo1221/Users-Todo-WebApp/README.md

 - [  YWRtaW4=  ] represents Admin, so the file will be named: [ tasks_YWRtaW4=.json ]

 - Better understanding of this would be :  [ tasks_admin.json ]  == [ tasks_YWRtaW4=.json ]
+- can

-- For each user, every task is generated using a UUID to name the tasks and save/store them in the user's independent JSON file, which contains:
+- For each user, each task that is generated uses a UUID to name the tasks to save / store them in the user's independent JSON file,  [ tasks_admin.json ]  which contents will contain :

 -
      ```